-Mr. Campbell serves on the boards of Kansas City Area Development Council, the Electric Power Research Institute, St. Mark's School, and Nuclear Electric Insurance Limited.
+Mr. Campbell serves on the boards of Truman Library Institute, Kansas City Area Development Council, the Electric Power Research Institute, St. Mark's School, and Nuclear Electric Insurance Limited.
 Mr. Campbell is also a member of the Civic Council of Greater Kansas City and the Leadership Council of the Yale School of the Environment.
-Mr. Campbell is a graduate of Yale University, Harvard Law School and Oxford University, where he studied as a Rhodes Scholar.
+Mr. Campbell is a graduate of Yale University, Harvard Law School, and Oxford University, where he studied as a Rhodes Scholar.

-Skills and Qualifications: Mr. Campbell's qualifications to serve as our director include his substantial leadership, financial and utility industry experience; and his experience serving as a director of a public company.
+Skills and Qualifications: Mr. Campbell's qualifications to serve as our director and Chairman of the Board include his substantial leadership, financial and utility industry experience; and his experience serving as a director of a public company.